department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 - Veteran's next-of-kin (NOK)
 - A person authorized by the Veteran's NOK
-- A persona authorized by the Veteran
+- A person authorized by the Veteran

 #### Can I request an emblem of belief that isn't included on the official list?

 Yes.
 Follow the directions below to request an image that isn't included on the official list of emblems of belief.

 **Note:** Emblems of belief don't include social, cultural, ethnic, civic, fraternal, trade, commercial (logos), political, professional or military images.
-We also won't inscribe an emblem that takes away from the dignity of cemeteries that honor Veterans.
-No emblem request should contain abusive or sexually explicit language or images.
+We also won't inscribe an emblem that contains abusive or sexually explicit language or images.

 <ol class="process">
 <li class="process-step list-one">